krokis/layla/src/test/cases/rule-sets.md

   }
   ~~~

-- Can appear anywhere as another elemental selector
+- Can appear anywhere as another complementary selector

   ~~~ lay
   div {